CodinGame/codingame-game-engine/playground/extensions/extensions-toggle.md

   ToggleModule
 ]

-// The list of option toggles displayed in the viewer export const options = [
+// The list of toggles displayed in the options of the viewer export const options = [
   {
   // The name displayed over the toggle